 of General Jack D. Ripper telling Peter Sellers’s British RAF Group Captain Mandrake about the dangers of fluoridated water in the film “Doctor Strangelove.”
 Ripper, played totally straight-faced by Sterling Hayden, asks, “Do you realize that in addition to fluoridated water, why, there are studies underway to fluoridate salt, flour, fruit juices, soup, sugar, milk, ice cream?
 Ice cream, Mandrake!
 Children's ice cream!"

 And it all began in 1946.
 “How does that coincide with your post-war commie conspiracy, huh?”
 Ripper asks.
 “A foreign substance is introduced into our precious bodily fluids without the knowledge of the individual, and certainly without any choice.
 That's the way your hardcore commie works!”

 All these years later, it turns out that small town America’s telecom businesses found themselves riddled with a kind of 21st-century high-tech stealthy threat not too far removed from General Ripper’s fluoridated water supply.
-Andy Griffith’s innocent “Mayberry R.E.D.” has found reds not under the bed but, rather, over their heads in the cell phone towers.
+Andy Griffith’s innocent “Mayberry R.F.D.” has found reds not under the bed but, rather, over their heads, in the cellphone towers.